New Mexico State University

-New Mexico State University (NMSU or NM State) is a public land-grant research university in Las Cruces, New Mexico.
-Founded in 1888, it is the state's oldest public institution of higher education and one of two flagship universities, along with the University of New Mexico.
-NMSU has campuses in Alamogordo, Doña Ana County, and Grants, as well as research centers and programs in all 33 counties in the state.
+New Mexico State University (NMSU or NM State) is a public, land-grant, research university in Las Cruces, New Mexico, United States.
+Founded in 1888, it is the state's oldest public institution of higher education, and was the original land-grant university in the region.
+NMSU is a university system, with its main campus in Las Cruces and satellite campuses in Alamogordo, Doña Ana County, and Grants.
+Through the NMSU Cooperative Extension Service, it has centers or programs in all 33 counties in the state.

-Initially established as Las Cruces College, NMSU was designated a land-grant college in 1898 and renamed New Mexico College of Agriculture and Mechanic Arts; it received its present name in 1960.
+Initially established as Las Cruces College, NMSU was designated a land-grant college in 1889 and renamed New Mexico College of Agriculture and Mechanic Arts; it received its present name in 1960.
 NMSU offers over 180 degree programs, including 28 doctoral, 58 master's, and 96 baccalaureate programs.
-It had approximately 21,700 enrolled in Fall 2021, with a faculty-to-student ratio of roughly 1 to 16.
-New Mexico State's athletic teams, the Aggies, compete at the NCAA Division I level in the Western Athletic Conference except for football.
+It had approximately 22,711 enrolled in Fall 2024, with a faculty-to-student ratio of roughly 1 to 16.
+New Mexico State's athletic teams, the Aggies, compete at the NCAA Division I level in Conference USA.

-NMSU is classified as having "high research activity" among doctoral universities.
-It is particularly noted for its graduate programs in education, engineering, business, and nursing.
-NMSU is the chief space grant college in New Mexico and leads one of 52 national consortia dedicated to space research.
+As of 2025, NMSU has a research activity designation of "R1: Doctoral Universities – Very High Research Spending and Doctorate Production".
+NMSU is the lead institute for the New Mexico National Space Grant Consortium.